Teach Your Teen To Do This If They Are In A Wreck

-Bodily and property damage are a completely separate insurance claim, and I will do some videos discussing that in the future.
+Bodily and property damage are completely separate insurance claims, and I will do some videos discussing that in the future.

 If you have any questions or points to raise about what needs to happen after a teen gets into an auto accident, you can send me a direct message, or leave a comment under the video.